 Survivor's Guilt.
-Because foxhole combat stress may cause a regressive and organic fusion of the pre-self with others, it also creates feelings of intense survivor's guilt.
+Survivor's Guilt is defined as a particular kind of guilt that develops in people who have survived a life-threatening situation.clxvii Because foxhole combat stress may cause a regressive and organic fusion of the pre-self with others, it also creates feelings of intense survivor's guilt.
 One organic squad "organism" is created in the minds of the several soldiers in the squad.
 A separate whole "self" no longer exists.